jessiepelosi/ferntxms/Phylotranscriptomics/Phylotranscriptomics.md

 	seqkit rmdup -n -i "$file" -o "$file"_nodup.fasta done
 ```
 The codon-aware alignment program [MACSE ver.
 2.04](https://bioweb.supagro.inra.fr/macse/) (Ranwez et al. 2011) was used to align the extracted CDS sequences for each orthogroup.
 Run as loop or array on SLURM.
+Some alignments required additional memory, up to 20Gb.
 ```
 for file in *.fa; do java -Xms4000m -jar macse_v2.04.jar -prog alignSequences -seq "$file"; done
 ```